bgd-labs/aave-proposals/README.md

 To create a proposal you have to do two things:

-1. create and deploy the polygon payload for your proposal ([see MiMatic as reference](/src/contracts/polygon/MiMaticPayload.sol))
+1. deploy the Polygon Payload ([see MiMatic](/src/contracts/polygon/MiMaticPayload.sol))
-2. run the deploy script to create the mainnet proposal
+2. create the mainnet proposal ([see DeployL1Proposal](/script/DeployL1Proposal.s.sol))

+While the order of actions is important as the mainnet proposal needs the l2 payload address, both actions can be performed by different parties / addresses.

 ## References